logo_upc2.jpg

 The results of the project were published in the European Commission web page (Oct.
 2016) and are contained in the book “Networks in Climate”, published by Cambridge University Press, 2019.

-Participants of the Final LINC conference, Viena, Austria, 2015
+Participants of the final LINC conference, Viena, Austria, 2015

 linc_logo.jpg